ralfhenze/railplan/README.md

 ## Run

-There is not much to run yet, except for a few unit tests:
+There is not much to run yet, except for a few tests:

 ```
+$ docker-compose up -d
 $ mvn test
 ```